ahyalfan/redis-queue-server-go/readme.md

 # Golang Base Project

-This is a base project for implementasi simple fast identity online using Golang with the hibiken/asynq for server redis queue. godotenv Configuration is managed via an env file.
+This is a base project for redis-server queue using Golang with the hibiken/asynq for server redis queue. godotenv Configuration is managed via an env file.

 ## Features